5x00/ComfyUI-ChatGPT_4o/README.md

 # ComfyUI-VLM-Captions
-A simple ComfyUI node that let's you use ChatGPT 4o's VLM capabilities to generate captions/tags for images.
+A simple ComfyUI node that let's you use Claude or ChatGPT 4o's VLM capabilities to generate captions/tags for images.

 ## Installation